andrew/ultimate-awesome/README.md

 - [awesome-modern-design-tools](https://github.com/k2052/awesome-modern-design-tools) - A list of modern design tools, blog posts about them, and people working on them.
 - [awesome_codegeneration](https://github.com/LIANGQINGYUAN/awesome_codegeneration) - A list of papers and resources dedicated to code generation.
 - [awesome-nlpbr](https://github.com/lucianosb/awesome-nlpbr) - Curadoria dos melhores links compartilhados no grupo  no Telegram.
+- [awesome-ai](https://github.com/maksof-jawad/awesome-ai) - Learn Awesome list for all things AI, ML and deep learning can do.
+- [awesome-flow](https://github.com/MaxStalker/awesome-flow) - This repository will contain multiple links to different resources around Flow Network and Cadence language.
 - [awesome-adonisjs-packages](https://github.com/NaveenDA/awesome-adonisjs-packages) - 🎨 A curated list of delightful AdonisJS packages and resources.
 - [awesome_flutter](https://github.com/Nomeleel/awesome_flutter) - You say you are great, I do not believe it, I will verify it myself.
 Here are some attempts to use Flutter.
 - [awesome-3D-human](https://github.com/nxsEdson/awesome-3D-human) - A detailed survey on 3D human pose estimation.